patrickarlt/acetate-site/src/understanding-acetate.md

 ### The Render Phase

-After Acetate has transformed all the pages in the site, pages are ready for rendering.
+After Acetate has transformed all the pages in the site, they are ready for rendering.
 Rendering a page first runs any [prerender functions](/documentation/prerender-functions/)P that apply to the page.

-[Prerender functions](/documentation/prerender-functions/) are ideal for pages that require expensive async operations before the page gets rendered.
+[Prerender functions](/documentation/prerender-functions/) are ideal for pages that require expensive async operations before the page is rendered.
 Prerendering functions are only run before the individual page is rendered, rather then as a part of the transformation phase which is run before *any* page is rendered.

 ## Modes

-Acetate ships with 3 default implementations for how it can be used to create a website as part of a larger build process.
-Usage of these modes is mostly handled by other tools but you might find it necessary to use them as part of a custom implementation.
+Acetate ships with 3 default implementations to create a website as part of a larger build process.
+Usage of these modes is mostly handled by other tools but you can also use them as part of a custom implementation.

 * [Builder](/documentation/builder/) - Builds the site to the output folder.
 * [Watcher](/documentation/watcher/) - Build the site then watch for changes and rebuild.
-* [Server](/documentation/server/) - Fully featured development server.
+* [Server](/documentation/server/) - Full featured development server.